A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Exponential Stabilizability of Control Systems via Composition Operators

 is locally exponentially stabilizable by means of continuous stationary feedback laws.
-Further, it suffices to choose $h$ as in \eqref{h1 construction} and \eqref{h2 construction}, and the trivial feedback law $u(x)=0$ yields the desired exponential stability for \eqref{modi}. \end{thrm}
+Further, it suffices to choose $h$ as in (\ref{h1 construction}) and (\ref{h2 construction}), and the trivial feedback law $u(x)=0$ yields the desired exponential stability for (\ref{modi}). \end{thm}

 \begin{proof} Under the assumptions imposed in this theorem we deduce from Theorem \ref{lo fr jac} that the Jacobian matrix $\restr{J_f}{(0,0)}$ has full rank.
 Take now the stationary linear operator $T_h$ from \eqref{comp} with the linear diffeomorphism $h$ constructed in the proof of Lemma~\ref{dif comp} and observe similarly to the proof above that $\eta_{T_hf}=\sup{\lambda\;\big|\;\lambda\in \Lambda_+(A_{T_hf})}=-\infty$ and that $\textrm{rank}\cp{A_{T_hf}} = n$ due to $A_{T_hf} = -I$.
 Thus $\textrm{rank}\cp{\restr{J_{T_hf}}{(0,0)}} \geq n$ by Lemma~\ref{comp jac formula}.
 Using again Theorem~\ref{lo fr jac} tells us that $cov T_hf(0,0) > 0$ and therefore $cov T_hf(0,0) > \eta_{T_hf}$.
 Then we get by Theorem~\ref{GJKM 3.2} that the composite system $\dot{x}=T_hf(x,u)$ with the explicitly constructed stationary linear diffeomorphism $h$ is locally exponentially stabilizable by means of continuous stationary feedback laws.
-Further, it is routine to check via linearization that the trivial feedback law $u(x)=0$ stabilizes $\dot{x}=T_hf(x,u)$ when $h$ is chosen as in \eqref{h1 construction} and \eqref{h2 construction}. \end{proof}
+Further, it is routine to check via linearization that the trivial feedback law $u(x)=0$ stabilizes $\dot{x}=T_hf(x,u)$ when $h$ is chosen as in (\ref{h1 construction}) and (\ref{h2 construction}). \end{proof}

 Loosely speaking, Theorem~\ref{les dif comp} can be understood as follows.
 If the original system \eqref{sys} is not locally exponentially stabilizable by means of stationary continuous feedback laws, then the nice composition operator constructed above provides a "correcting lens" of sorts. which allows $f$ to interpret its domain properly and to achieve a relatively high degree of stability.
 Let us illustrate this procedure by the following example taken from Sontag in \cite{sontag2} who designed it to show that Brockett's necessary condition from Theorem~\ref{brocketts} is not sufficient for asymptotic stabilizability of \eqref{sys} by using stationary continuously differentiable feedback laws.